Kong/docs.konghq.com/app/_hub/kong-inc/ldap-auth-advanced/index.md

       default:
       value_in_examples:
       description: |
         An optional string (consumer uuid) value to use as an "anonymous" consumer if authentication fails.
 If empty (default), the request will fail with an authentication failure `4xx`.
-Please note that this value must refer to the Consumer `id` attribute that is internal to Kong, and **not** its `custom_id`.
+The value must refer to the Consumer `id` attribute that is internal to Kong; **not** its `custom_id`.
     - name: header_type
       required: false
       default: "`ldap`"